Scene - Cut - Print!

 Grounds:

 2. Look for landscape consisting of tall cover with mostly straight channels mowed through them.
-This is a typical groundskeeping practice at preserves to allow hunters to casually walk in the cuts while dogs scour the lines of cover for hidden game.
+This is a typical groundskeeping practice at preserves to allow hunters to casually walk in the cuts while dogs scour the cover for hidden game.
 Take care not to mistake harvested fields for this practice.

 Game: